Towards Understanding Grokking: An Effective Theory of Representation Learning: Why Generalization Occurs: Representations and Dynamics

-We can see that generalization appears to be linked to the emergence of highly-structured embeddings in Figure ~\ref{fig:toys}.
-In particular, Figure ~\ref{fig:toys} (b) shows parallelograms in toy addition, and (d) shows a circle in toy modular addition.
+We can see that generalization appears to be linked to the emergence of highly-structured embeddings in Figure~\ref{fig:toys}.
+In particular, Figure~\ref{fig:toys} (a, b) shows parallelograms in toy addition, and (c, d) shows a circle in toy modular addition.
 We now restrict ourselves to the toy addition setup and formalize a notion of representation quality and show that it predicts the model's performance.
 We then develop a physics-inspired \emph{effective} theory of learning which can accurately predict the critical training set size and training trajectories of representations.
-In physics, effective theories aim to describe observed phenomena without implying that the mechanisms used in the description necessarily have an exact counterpart in the true underlying causes.
-In our effective theory, we will model the dynamics of representation learning not as gradient descent of the true task loss but rather a simpler effective loss function $\ell_{\text{eff}}$ which depends only on the representations and not on the decoder.
+The concept of an effective theory in physics is similar to model reduction in computational methods in that it aims to describe complex phenomena with simple yet intuitive pictures.
+In our effective theory, we will model the dynamics of representation learning not as gradient descent of the true task loss but rather a simpler effective loss function $\ell_{\text{eff}}$ which depends only on the representations in embedding space and not on the decoder.